Neuroscience (Biomedical Sciences - Centre for Discovery Brain Sciences) PhD, MScR

 Find out more about our language requirements:

-There are no additional research costs for scholarship and studentship holders, but others may be charged up to £8,000 per annum, depending on the nature of the research project.
+There are no additional research costs for scholarship and studentship holders, but others may be charged up to £8,000 per year, depending on the nature of the research project.

 The MSc by Research Neuroscience has additional programme costs of £5,000.